-Details of behavioural incidents are reported to the Deputy Head and are recorded on iSAMS.
+Details of behavioural incidents are reported to the Deputy Head and recorded on ISAMS in wellbeing manager and in the behaviour and pastoral log.
 The Deputy Head monitors these logs for patterns, trends and other matters of concern, reporting regularly to the Head/SLT.